 Methanol Solvent Product Description

 Methanol, also known as methyl alcohol, is a colorless, volatile liquid with a slightly sweet odor.
-It is the simplest alcohol and is widely used as a solvent due to its excellent solvency properties.
-Methanol is miscible with water, ethanol, and many organic solvents, making it a versatile choice for various applications.
-It is produced from natural gas, coal, or biomass and is a key ingredient in the production of formaldehyde, acetic acid, and various other chemicals.
+It is the simplest alcohol and is widely used as a solvent, antifreeze, fuel, and as a feedstock for the production of chemicals.
+Methanol is miscible with water, ethanol, and many organic solvents, making it a versatile choice for various applications in industrial and laboratory settings.

 Uses of Methanol Solvent

-- Industrial Solvent: Methanol is commonly used as a solvent in the production of plastics, paints, and coatings.
+- Industrial Solvent: Methanol is commonly used as a solvent in the production of formaldehyde, acetic acid, and various other chemicals.

-- Laboratory Applications: In laboratories, methanol is used for extraction, chromatography, and as a reagent in various chemical reactions.
+- Laboratory Applications: In laboratories, methanol is used for chromatography, extraction, and as a reagent in chemical reactions.

-- Cleaning Agent: It is effective in cleaning and degreasing applications due to its ability to dissolve oils and fats.
+- Cleaning Agent: It is effective in cleaning and degreasing applications due to its solvent properties.

 Technical Data